tschneidereit/typed-objects-explainer/core.md

 ### Reading fields and elements

 When you access a field `f` of a typed object, the result depends on the type with which `f` was declared.
-If `f` was declared with struct or array type, then the result is a new typed object pointer that points into the same backing buffer as before.
+If `f` was declared with struct type, then the result is a new typed object pointer that points into the same backing buffer as before.
 Therefore, this fragment of code:

 ```js
 var line1 = new LineType({from: {x: 1, y: 2},